Bert Matthews (1884 - 1970)

 Bert got involved in collecting money for charities in November 1902 (aged 18), when he and Becky won a fancy dress competition on Bonfire night on the Heath as part of the annual Hampstead carnival.

 They became the Pearly King and Queen of Hampstead, and their pearly charity activities made them famous.
 But it was also hard work – sewing on the pearly buttons, and making the first costumes for her children – the first Pearly Prince and Princesses – kept Becky busy every evening when she wasn’t working.
-A Pathe News clip in 1948shows the three generations of the Matthews family at their home in Flask Walk.
+A Pathe News clip from 1948 shows three generations of the Matthews family at their home in Flask Walk.

 In 1952 Bert and Becky went to America and Canada on a goodwill “Come to Britain” tour to promote tourism for the Festival of Britain.
 Another Pathe News clip shows them arriving inNew York with theirLondon buses. a